 In the NDA, Alimera included analyses of the 24 Month Data utilizing the full data set of all 956 patients randomized into Alimera's FAME Study, with data imputation employed using "last observation carried forward" ("LOCF") for data missing because of patients who discontinued the trial or were unavailable for follow-up (the "Full Analysis Set") as well as other data sets including one that excludes from the Full Analysis Set three patients who were enrolled but never treated, excludes data collected for patients subsequent to their use of treatments prohibited by Alimera's FAME Study protocol and imputes the last observation prior to the protocol violation forward to month 24 using the LOCF method (the "Modified ART Data Set").
 Both Alimera and we believed that the FDA would consider the Full Analysis Set the most relevant population for determining the safety and efficacy of Iluvien based on the month 24 data.
 The primary efficacy endpoint at month 24 was met with statistical significance for both the low dose and the high dose of Iluvien in both trials using the Full Analysis Set.
 However, Alimera's FAME Study protocol did not include the Full Analysis Set.
 The FAME Study protocol provides that the primary assessment of efficacy will be based on the Modified ART Data Set.
 Statistical significance was not achieved at month 24 for either the low dose or the high dose of Iluvien in one trial using the Modified ART Data Set.
 Although the CRL requested certain exploratory analyses with respect to the 36 Month Data, it did not specify what data set or sets Alimera should utilize to analyze the 36 Month Data.
-There is no assurance that the FDA will utilize the Full Analysis Set and not the Modified ART Data Set or another data set in determining whether Iluvien is safe and effective.
-We do not know whether any analyses of the 36 Month Data will demonstrate to the FDA that Iluvien is safe and efficacious.
+There is no assurance that the FDA will utilize the Full Analysis Set and not the Modified ART Data Set in determining whether Iluvien is safe and effective.
+We do not know whether any analyses of the 36 Month Data will demonstrate to the FDA that Iluvien is safe and effective.
+We do not know whether any analyses of the 36 Month Data will demonstrate to the FDA that Iluvien is safe and effective.